 First mistake.
 Of several.

 Recipe card.
-Unmarked, so either untested or unremarkable.
+Unmarked (minus my PDF annotation indicated by the yellow square), so either untested or unremarkable.

-Ingredients are laid out.
-Those funny looking mushrooms are White Beech, it probably would have been a better idea to use a more “traditional” mushroom for this type of dish.
+Ingredients.
+Those funny-looking mushrooms are White Beech: it probably would have been a better idea to use a more “traditional” mushroom for this type of dish.
 I’ve yet to find a good recipe in which to use these type of mushrooms.
 I’m also lacking a green pepper, and I’ve substituted sour cream for plain yogurt and cheddar-jack for shredded Swiss cheese.

 It’s basically a different recipe at this point.
 No wonder it went so far south.